-I use turkey, chicken, and sausage in this recipe.
+I use turkey, chicken, and sausage (pork) in this white meatloaf recipe.
 I like the lighter feel it has when compared to beef.
-The light feel, in my opinion, comes from the leaner meats.
+The light feel, in my opinion, comes from the leaner white meats.
 To compensate for the lesser amount of fat, I like to use veggies to juice things up, but I don’t want to eat a chunky meatloaf.
-That is why I use the food processor and “pulp them up”.
+That is why I use the food processor and to create a pulp.
 Use whichever vegetables you have on hand, but I typically always have carrots, onions, and bell peppers.

-The rest is pretty straight forward: Mix It.
-Mix the meat, veggies, egg, Worcestershire sauce (if you don’t have that try soy or some other bold sauce in the same amount), garlic, bread crumbs, and pepper together, then form it into a loaf.
+The rest is pretty straightforward: Mix the meat, veggies, egg, Worcestershire sauce (if you don’t have that try soy or some other bold sauce in the same amount), garlic, bread crumbs, and pepper, then form it into a loaf.
 If you feel up to the challenge, try dividing it into smaller portions using a muffin pan.
 Who is up for meat muffins?
 Alright…I’ll work on a better name for that one.

-Once you have your loaves formed put them in a 350 degree ℉ oven for 30 minutes.
-While it’s cooking, combine the sauce ingredients (in this case that’s: bbq sauce, ketchup, and mustard).
+Once you have your loaves formed put them in a 350-degree ℉ oven for 30 minutes.
+While it’s cooking, combine the sauce ingredients ( bbq sauce, ketchup, and mustard).
 There are a ton of different ways to make the sauce.
-I chose a quick and easy way that uses ingredients that most people have on hand, plus I was running low on time.
+I chose a quick and easy way that uses ingredients that most people have on hand, plus I am always running low on time.
 Call it semi-homemade.
-After the first 30 minutes are up, cover the loaves in your sauce and continue baking another 30 minutes or until it reaches an internal temperature of 160 degrees ℉.
+After the first 30 minutes are up, cover the top of the loaves in your sauce and continue baking for another 30 minutes or until it reaches an internal temperature of 160 degrees ℉.

 - Preheat the oven to 350 degrees.

 - Using a food processor, process the carrots, onions, and bell pepper until they reach a pulp consistency.
 Do not drain.
 The processed veggies should now measure roughly 2 cups.